 Tierra del Fuego Facts

-- The breathtaking Tierra del Fuego tops the list of many as one of the most beautiful spots on earth.
+- Perhaps most notably, the breathtaking location tops the list of many as one of the most beautiful spots on earth.
 The truly astounding location holds this high status despite its highly rugged landscape.
 Indeed, that’s one of its qualifying traits!

 - Nature, however, didn’t simply stop there.
 In fact, this mesmerizing location also serves as home to numerous species of animals and plants.
-To make this even more awesome, some of the plants evolved as completely unique in nature.
+To make this even more awesome, some of the plants found here also evolved as completely unique in nature.

 - Despite the extreme ruggedness of much of its terrain, this site nevertheless also shows evidence of a rather surprising past.
 That’s due to the amazing fact that the location shows signs of human habitation going back more than 8,000 years.

 Tierra del Fuego Physical Description

 It’s of further interest that the topography can be divided into four regions.
 These consist of an outer archipelago region, a mountain region in the south, a plains region, and a sub-Andean zone between the last two.
 Each has its own separate and distinct geography.

 Tierra del Fuego Location, Climate, and Life

 Perhaps even more surprising than other factors is the climate of the natural wonder.
 That’s because this incredible spot on the earth possesses a subpolar oceanic climate.
-Its summers typically remain short and cool, while winters are long, wet, and moderate.
+Its summers typically remain short and cool, while winters quallify as long, wet, and moderate.

-As a result of this, only 30% of Tierra del Fuego possesses forests of any size, though many of the the tree varieties that do grow here bear fruit.
-Much of the remaining area comprises either steppes or semi-arid deserts, creating an overall harsh landscape.
+As a result of this, only 30% of Tierra del Fuego possesses forests of any size.
+Yet, many of the the tree varieties that do grow here bear fruit.
+Much of the remaining area, though comprises either steppes or semi-arid deserts, creating an overall harsh landscape.

-A rather surprising number of animal species thrive in the region.
-These include such animals as foxes, seagulls, penguins, condors, owls, and several varieties of whales also call the surrounding marine waters home.
+Somewhat surprisingly, a comparatively large number of animal species also appear to thrive in the amazing region.
+These include such creatures and foxes, seagulls, penguins, condors, and owls.
+Several varieties of whales also call the surrounding marine waters home.